 The Registrar can take legal action to enforce a remedy against the non-divisible property in respect of a debt for child support, child or spousal maintenance (Bankruptcy Act section 58(5A)).

 The payee can also take legal action to enforce the debt, see 5.4.7.

 An amended proof of debt can be lodged at any stage during the administration of the bankrupt estate.
 If the Registrar has lodged a proof of debt with the trustee and subsequently collects any part of the provable debt during bankruptcy, an amended proof of debt will be lodged.

 After a discharge from bankruptcy, the Registrar is still able to recover the child support or maintenance debt relating to the period before the bankruptcy.

-The bankrupt may apply to court for a specific order discharging him or her from all or part of the surviving debt (i.e. that part of the provable debt which relates to child support, or child or spousal maintenance) (Bankruptcy Act section 153(2A)).
+The bankrupt may apply to court for a specific order discharging them from all or part of the surviving debt (i.e. that part of the provable debt which relates to child support, or child or spousal maintenance) (Bankruptcy Act section 153(2A)).
 The Registrar will not discharge the child support or maintenance portion of a registered child support debt unless the court has made an order under Bankruptcy Act section 153(2A).

 The Registrar cannot recover any pre-bankruptcy debt relating to a recovery order, or any penalties relating to that period, as these debts are not specially protected under the Bankruptcy Act.
 They are automatically discharged upon the bankrupt's discharge from bankruptcy.
 After the bankrupt is discharged, the Registrar will vary the Child Support Register to remove any amounts relating to penalties or registered recovery orders that were included in the provable debt, as these are not recoverable at law.